KYC Solution Pricing: Costs & ROI

 How do I compare KYC vendors on total cost of ownership?

-Request a 3-year TCO breakdown from each vendor that includes licence fees, implementation, training, support, per-check overage charges, jurisdiction expansion costs and SLA penalties.
-Normalise the comparison by dividing total 3-year cost by expected verification volume.
+Request a 3-year TCO breakdown from each vendor that includes license fees, implementation, training, support, per-check overage charges, jurisdiction expansion costs, and SLA penalties.
+Normalize the comparison by dividing total 3-year cost by expected verification volume.
 Factor in non-price elements โ a platform with 99.94% uptime and 94.8% fraud detection recall delivers measurably different value than one with 99.5% uptime and 85% detection rates, even at the same price point.